FrodeRanders/dicom-tools/README.md

 Searching for a DICOM tag is currently done via it's name and not it's id number.
-Using the composite (group.element) clashes with the XPath parser, but using the plain number could be an alternative
+Using the composite (group.element) clashes with the XPath parser -- using the plain number could be an alternative

 Using the DICOM Visualizr (a sibling project), this is the tree that we are searching in and the lone DicomElement we are searching for: